hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 In this tutorial, you'll use the command line container named `cliDigiBank` to interact with the network on behalf of DigiBank.
-We've not shown all the docker containers, and in the real world DigiBank users would only see the network components (peers, orderers, CAs) that are hosted on the Digibank infrastructure to which they have access.
+We've not shown all the docker containers, and in the real world DigiBank users would only see the network components (peers, orderers, CAs) to which they have access.

 Digibank's administrator doesn't have much to do in this tutorial right now because the PaperNet network configuration is so simple.
 Let's turn our